maria-ampleeva/bioinf-infra/README.md

 **Anaconda:**
+*This part I have made on colab notebook*
 [1] Install conda, create a new virtual environment, and install all necessary packages.
 [0.75] You won't be able to install some tools - that's fine.
 List their names, and explain what should be done to make them conda-friendly (conda-forge channel, bioconda channel).
 [0.25] Export the environment (example) to the file and verify that it can be rebuilt from the file without problems.